avenidorp/data-analyst-rosemaureen/README.md

 This phase was executed through four key stages, continuing from Phase 1.
 Below is a step-by-step breakdown of activities and improvements introduced.

 ---

+## Project Deliverables ##

+## 🧱 DAP Architecture – Phase 2 Enhancement

+The diagram below illustrates the updated Data Analytics Platform with integrated analysis, encryption, governance, and monitoring features.
+It shows how AWS services interact to support secure, reliable, and governed data workflows.

+---

+## Step by Step Implementation ##

 ### **Step 5: Data Analysis**